Lacklustre Liverpool need more from Origi & Co. to avoid transfer calls | Goal.com

 Divock Origi, in particular, did little to convince anyone that he can be much more than an occasional impact substitute going forward.

-Origi lasted just over an hour before Klopp had seen enough.
-On came Firmino, and up went Liverpool’s levels.
+He lasted just over an hour before Klopp had seen enough.
+On came Firmino, and up went Liverpool’s levels, almost immediately.

-In the Sky Sports studio, Graeme Souness suggested at least one new signing will be needed if they are to maintain the form which has taken them to the status of European, world and English champions.
+In the Sky Sports studio, Graeme Souness suggested at least one new signing is needed if Klopp's side are to maintain the form which has taken them to the status of European, world and English champions.

 “I’m disappointed they are not buying another striker,” said the former Reds captain .
 “Because when you don’t play one of that front three, [going] to Origi it is a fair drop in quality and they might live to regret that.